Google has finally clarified that they will be restricting ad-blocking in extensions to paying customers of their enterprise services.

 - Do not attempt to connect using the PSP E1000 model, it does NOT have a network interface (Wi-Fi adapter) and there is no known way to connect it to the internet.
-If you need to obtain things off of the internet for your E1000 model, you will have to connect the console to a computer with a USB cable or connect your memory card to a computer or even connect your PSP to a PS3 console or a PSOne console (it is a PS2 Japanese console that can connect with a PSP)
+If you need to obtain things off of the internet for your E1000 model, you will have to connect the console to a computer with a USB cable, connect your memory card to a computer or even connect your PSP to a PS3 console or a PSOne console (it is a PS2 Japanese console that can connect with a PSP)

 - The PSP Go (N1000) model has bluetooth built-in and is the ONLY MODEL with this feature.
 Using the bluetooth you can tether to another device and access the internet, including through a dial-up connection even.
 You should also be able to tether this to your computers (with bluetooth) and smartphones as well to access the internet.

 - Your PSP’s firmware MUST be version 2.00 or above to access the most basic networking features.
 WPA-PSK (AES) requires firmware version 2.50 or greater.
 The PSP Go’s bluetooth-tethering require firmware version 6.10 or greater.
 You should be on version 6.60 anyways but I am specifying these in case you insist on a lower version.